In 30 seconds:

 So, keep your brief goal-focused and let *them* decide how to deliver.
 Gen Z influencing is all about storytelling: people are looking for authentic recommendations from influencers they trust.
 TikTok is also a lot more ‘real’ and doesn’t focus on airbrushed perfection in the same way as Instagram, so bear this in mind with influencers’ content.

-So, skinfluencers are on the rise, and after a stressful year for everyone, we’re a lot more receptive to self-care content including beauty.
+Skinfluencers are on the rise.
 Skincare brands should get involved early so they don’t miss out on TikTok as a crucial digital channel for gaining Gen Z‘s trust.

 We’ve covered the top 5 skinfluencers on TikTok and discussed the kind of content they post, as well as why this works.
-We hope this provides inspiration to your brand.
+We hope this provides inspiration to your brand or skincare line.